nsekhon91/nsekhon.github.io/_publications/inprep.md

 rec: 'Sekhon, N., J. L. Banner, D. O. Breecker, D. M. Tremaine, and N. R. Miller. &quot;A two-year (2017 - 2019 CE) monitoring study to evaluate processes modulating elemental and isotopic variability in a karst system in southeastern New Mexico.&quot; <i>Journal of Hydrology</i>.'
 ---

-In Preparation for &quot; <i>Journal of Hydrology</i>.
-Working Titke: **Sekhon, N.,** J. L. Banner, D. O. Breecker, D. M. Tremaine, and N. R. Miller. &quot;A two-year (2017 - 2019 CE) monitoring study to evaluate processes modulating elemental and isotopic variability in a karst system in southeastern New Mexico.
+In Preparation for <i>Journal of Hydrology</i>. **Sekhon, N.,** J. L. Banner, D. O. Breecker, D. M. Tremaine, and N. R. Miller. &quot;A two-year (2017 - 2019 CE) monitoring study to evaluate processes modulating elemental and isotopic variability in a karst system in southeastern New Mexico.&quot;